alfredomartinezjr/wosostats/resources/definitions.md

 Example 2: [http://i.imgur.com/GWHVuk5.gif](http://i.imgur.com/GWHVuk5.gif)

-Demi Stokes, the player in red who receives the pass, is immediatelly challenged for the ball by Tobin Heath, the player in white.
+Demi Stokes, the player in red who receives the pass, is immediately challenged for the ball by Tobin Heath, the player in white.
 Stokes, practically face to face with Heath, never seems to be taking on Heath so much as she is trying to keep the ball away.
 Since it doesn't look like a clear take on, and since it's clear that Heath was forcing a dispossession with a tackle, this is considered a "dispossessed" for Stokes.
 This looks like this on the spreadsheet (certain columns have been hidden to better show this):

 ![](http://i.imgur.com/NxF9P55.png)